facebook pixel Skip to Main Content

 Introduces students to inquiry in a university setting.
 The course will introduce the academic culture of ISU through research and university academic resources.
 The course will primarily deal with the level of inquiry and evidence expected of university students.
 Student will learn how to identify an information need, evaluate information discovered, and use information effectively and ethically.
 Satisfies Objective 8 of the General Education Requirements.
 (The Honors section includes a focus on developing a research question, creating an annotated bibliography, and presenting research findings.)

-Exposes student to a range of critical and theoretical approaches within various disciplines in multiple seminars.
+Exposes students to a range of critical and theoretical approaches within various disciplines in multiple seminars.
 Students formulate research problems and incorporate the results of their research into a seminar paper and/or oral presentation.
 May be repeated for up to 4 credits with different content.
+At least one section of HONS 3391 is required for all UHP students.
 (Fall/Spring)

 HONS 3393: Introduction to Honors Thesis (1 credit)